Alex-G-Strong/Alex-G-Strong.github.io/content/posts/bungy/index.md

 ![Jumping](jump.webp)

 Suddenly, the wind roared in my ears, the canyon got a LOT closer, and a huge pit opened in the bottom of my stomach.
-Then my throat made a gutteral "raaaawwwwwww" as my abdomen tightened.
+Then my throat made a guttural "raaaawwwwwww" as my abdomen tightened.
-I kept falling. 'wow,' I thought, 'this is long.'
+I kept falling.
+'Wow,' I thought, 'this is long.'
-Suddenly my view of the blue water in the river below was wrenched away and gravity returned.
+Suddenly, my view of the blue water in the river below was wrenched away, and gravity returned.
 There was a fleeting moment of static before I was rocketed back up by the elastic cord strapped to my ankles.
-The vertical acceleration felt much more tolerable to me than the free fall, but it was short lived.
-I felt myself slow again, and the the pit reopened in my stomach.
+The vertical acceleration felt much more tolerable to me than the free fall, but it was short-lived.
+I felt myself slow again, and the pit reopened in my stomach.
 'ok, that was the first bounce, I thought.
 Top of the second is when you pull the cord.'
-Ok my next bounce up, I looked up at my feet, and pulled myself up on the red safety tether til I could reach the green pull line.
+On my next bounce up, I looked up at my feet, and pulled myself up on the red safety tether until I could reach the green pull line.
 Firmly grasping the line, I jerked it to the left, and the buckle came loose with a click.

 ![Free falling](freefall.webp)

-Upright, and no longer falling, I was beginning to feel much more comfortable.
+Upright and no longer falling, I was beginning to feel much more comfortable.
 It was reminding me of sitting in a harness, resting after a climbing fall.

 I looked around.
 The bedding planes of the schist making up the canyon wall dipped to my left.
 A gull rode the thermals to my right.
 My attention next drifted to the cord suspending me.
-It was white, and made of a firearm-thick coil of rubber elastic threads, as if a huge number of extremely long white rubber bands had been assembled into a rope.
+It was white and made of a firearm-thick coil of rubber elastic threads, as if a huge number of extremely long white rubber bands had been assembled into a rope.
 I put a hand on the cord.
 The surface was elastic under the pressure of my pinch.

-Suddenly a loud click startled me out of my revery.
-The draw line has been attached to my end of the cord, and now winched me up back to the platform.
+Suddenly, a loud click startled me out of my reverie.
+The draw line has been attached to my end of the cord, and now winches me up back to the platform.
 The ground slowly receded as I ascended.

 I came level with the platform, then I was drawn to the platform again.
-I stepped off, and suddenly found myself on the other side of the gate again.
+I stepped off and suddenly found myself on the other side of the gate again.

 "How was it?"
-Asked the employee unclipping my tether line.
+Asked the employee, unclipping my tether line.
 "That was quite the sound you made."
-"Yeah, thanks it was good."
+"Yeah, thanks, it was good."

 I went to take my seat on the bench, shaken from the dump of adrenaline my body had just endured.